fyne-io/fyne/README.md

 # Prerequisites

 Before you can use the Fyne tools you need to have a stable copy of EFL installed.
-This will be automated by our [bootstrap](https://github.com/fyne-io/bootstrap/) scripts soon, but for now you need to install at least EFL 1.20 from your package manager or the [Enlightenment downloads](https://download.enlightenment.org/rel/libs/efl/) page.
+This will be automated by our [bootstrap](https://github.com/fyne-io/bootstrap/) scripts soon, but for now you can follow our [setup instructions](https://github.com/fyne-io/bootstrap/blob/master/README.md).

 # Getting Started